History of fishing: Modern fishing trawler

 The elegant Brixham trawler spread across the world, influencing fishing fleets everywhere.
 Their distinctive sails inspired the song Red Sails in the Sunset, written aboard a Brixham sailing trawler called the Torbay Lass.
 By the end of the 19th century, there were over 3,000 fishing trawlers in commission in Britain, with almost 1,000 at Grimsby.
 These trawlers were sold to fishermen around Europe, including from Holland and Scandinavia.
 Twelve trawlers went on to form the nucleus of the German fishing fleet.

-Although fishing vessel designed increasingly began to converge around the world, local conditions still often led the development of different types of fishing boats.
+Although fishing vessel designs increasingly began to converge around the world, local conditions still often led the development of different types of fishing boats.
 The Lancashire nobby was used down the north west coast of England as a shrimp trawler from 1840 until World War II.
 The Manx nobby was used around the Isle of Man as a herring drifter.
 The fifie was also used as a herring drifter along the east coast of Scotland from the 1850s until well into the 20th century.

 The bawley and the smack were used in the Thames Estuary and off East Anglia, while trawlers and drifters were used on the east coast.
 Herring fishing started in the Moray Firth in 1819.
 The peak of the fishing at Aberdeen was in 1937 with 277 steam trawlers, though the first diesel drifter was introduced in 1926.
 In 1870 paddle tugs were being used to tow luggers and smacks to sea.